sudomanuel/north-peru-foraging-hub-optimization/README.md

 ## 2. Customer importance and weighting scheme

-Each customer is interpreted as a **patch** in a spatial landscape of demand and maintenance effort.
-The study assigns an importance weight \(w_i\) to customer \(i\) using three drivers:
+Each customer is treated as a **patch** within a spatial landscape of demand and operational effort.
+To quantify its relevance, the study assigns an **importance score** `w_i` based on three dimensions:

-- economic contribution (average sales),
+- **Economic contribution** (average sales)
-- asset base (number of units to maintain),
+- **Asset base** (number of units installed at the site)
-- operational load (service history).

-To make these components comparable, the raw variables are first **normalised** within each region:

-\[
-\tilde{v}_i = \text{norm}(\text{VVENTASPROM}_i), \quad
-\tilde{e}_i = \text{norm}(\text{CANTIDADEQ}_i), \quad
-\tilde{s}_i = \text{norm}(\text{Cantidad\_total\_serv}_i),
-\]
+- **Operational load** (historical service activity)

+### Normalisation

+Since these variables differ in scale and distribution, each one is **normalised within its region** using a trimmed min–max transformation.
+This produces three comparable values:

+- `v_i_norm` — normalised average sales
+- `e_i_norm` — normalised equipment count
+- `s_i_norm` — normalised total services

-where `norm(·)` denotes a min–max rescaling that maps values to the interval [0, 1] after trimming extreme tails.
-This step ensures that no component dominates the weight purely due to units or raw magnitude.
+Each normalised variable lies in the interval `[0, 1]`, ensuring that no single component dominates merely due to units or magnitude.

+### Final weighting formula

-The final weight is defined as:
+The final importance score is computed as a weighted linear combination:

-\[
-w_i = \alpha_v \tilde{v}_i +
+w_i = 0.4 * v_i_norm + 0.3 * e_i_norm + 0.3 * s_i_norm
-      \alpha_e \tilde{e}_i +
-      \alpha_s \tilde{s}_i,
-\]

-with coefficients:

-- \(\alpha_v = 0.4\)  for sales,
-- \(\alpha_e = 0.3\)  for installed units,
-- \(\alpha_s = 0.3\)  for service activity.

 ### Why this weighting makes sense

-The coefficients are chosen to reflect the joint priorities of a cold–chain
+The coefficients reflect the joint priorities of a cold–chain service network:
-operation:

-- Sales are given a slight advantage because they capture direct commercial impact and the potential benefit of protecting and developing a site.
+- **Sales (0.4)** receive slightly more weight because they capture commercial relevance and the potential benefit of protecting a site with higher throughput.
-- The number of units at a site concentrates asset risk: failures at a multi–unit site can affect a large volume of product and brand visibility.
+- **Installed units (0.3)** represent asset concentration.
+Sites with multiple units carry higher operational risk and greater impact in case of failure.
-- Service activity reflects actual field workload and the operational cost of keeping the site running.
+- **Service activity (0.3)** captures historical operational demand and the real workload required to maintain the site.

-A correlation analysis on the underlying system showed that these three dimensions tend to move together at high–value locations.
-Using only one indicator would miss important aspects of the network.
-The triplet
+These three dimensions tend to align at the most relevant locations.
+Using only one of them (e.g., only sales or only service history) would underestimate important aspects of the network.
-\((0.4, 0.3, 0.3)\) gives more influence to sales while keeping equipment base and service history at comparable levels.

-Several alternative triplets were tested.
-The ranking of high–weight customers and the resulting hub locations remained stable under moderate changes of the coefficients (perturbations up to ±0.1 in each weight).
-This robustness suggests that the final choice is representative of a broader family of reasonable trade–offs rather than a fragile tuning.

-The complete computation and exploratory plots of the weights are contained in
+A sensitivity analysis confirmed that the choice `(0.4, 0.3, 0.3)` is **robust**.
+Modifying each coefficient by ±0.1 did not significantly change:

+- the ranking of high–importance customers, nor
+- the location of the optimised hubs.

+This indicates that the solution is stable and not dependent on fine–tuned parameters.

+Detailed computations and visualisations of the weighting process can be found in:
 `notebooks/02_exploration_and_weights.ipynb`.

 ---